 A student wishing to pursue the double degree should submit the Application for Double Degree early in their academic career with the guidance of faculty and staff from both programs to ensure they meet the criteria above.

 Combined Degree Programs

-The minimum undergraduate residency requirement for the undergraduate portion of any combined degree program is 18 credit hours.
+A minimum of 90 undergraduate credits are required for completion of a combined degree.
+The minimum undergraduate residency requirement for the undergraduate portion of any combined degree program is 18 credits.
 The minimum graduate residency requirement for the graduate portion of any combined degree program varies by program.
-However, in no case is the graduate residency requirement for any combined degree program ever less than 24 credit hours.
+In no case is the graduate residency requirement for any combined degree program less than 24 credits.

 In the case of a combined degree that includes a double or joint major, whereby a single undergraduate degree is earned (BA or BS), a student may only pursue one combined degree option.

 With department approval, a student has the option to receive the bachelor’s degree after one year of graduate or professional work as long as at least 120 credits have been earned, UB Curriculum/general education requirements are completed and all undergraduate major requirements have been satisfied.

 Tuition for Combined Degrees: Combined degrees have a two-tier tuition structure.
 While the student is completing the undergraduate portion, tuition is charged at the undergraduate rate.
 When the student matriculates to the graduate level, tuition charges change to the appropriate graduate or professional rate.
 For example, a student pursuing a combined BS/MBA is required to complete three years of undergraduate coursework and two years of graduate coursework.
 Thus, the student is billed at the undergraduate rate for three years.
 When the student transitions to the MBA portion of the program, the student is billed at the appropriate graduate tuition rate until the remaining two years of the BS/MBA combined degree program are completed.